Rail-first France

 The practical difference appears before booking.

-DecisionParisLoire ValleyAix-en-ProvenceDordogneRouting rule
+DecisionParisLoire ValleyAix-en-ProvenceDordogneRoute rule

 What happens on arrival day?Arrival can stay simple: airport transfer, hotel check-in, one neighborhood, dinner, and the option to recover before committing to ticketed days.Arrival is workable only if the rail station, hotel town, and first evening are chosen together instead of treating the region as one open map.Arrival can be clean when the train or flight route lands the traveler close to Aix and the first day stays city-based.Arrival is the warning sign: rail plus local transfer can consume the useful day before the trip has even reached villages or caves.If arrival day is fragile, stay in Paris or choose the region with the cleanest first-night base.

-How much local movement is required?Most movement stays inside the city network, so the itinerary can be dense without needing a car, taxis, or complex rural timing.Movement must be selective: one strong base, a short chateau list, and realistic rail, shuttle, taxi, cycling, or tour choices.Movement can stay controlled if the trip treats Aix as the base and limits Provence ambition to reachable days.Movement is the product: caves, villages, markets, castles, and river days usually sit apart, which makes no-car planning brittle.The more the attraction list spreads out, the less honest the no-car claim becomes.
+How much local movement is required?Most movement stays inside the city network, so the itinerary can be dense without needing a car, taxis, or complex rural timing.Movement must be selective: one strong base, a short chateau list, and realistic rail, shuttle, taxi, cycling, or tour choices.Movement can stay controlled if the trip treats Aix as the base and limits Provence ambition to reachable days.Movement is the challenge: caves, villages, markets, castles, and river days usually sit apart, which makes no-car planning brittle.The more the attraction list spreads out, the less honest the no-car claim becomes.

-What should evenings feel like?Evenings remain easy because restaurants, walks, transit, and hotel returns are part of the city product.Evenings should be built around a town that can hold dinner and a walk without needing another transfer.Evenings are one of Aix's strengths: plazas, food, markets, and compact city rhythm still work after a rail-led day.Evenings become highly base-dependent and seasonal, and a weak base can turn dinner into another transport problem.Choose the overnight base before choosing the sightseeing list.
+What should evenings feel like?Evenings remain easy because restaurants, walks, transit, and hotel returns are part of the city stay.Evenings should be built around a town that can hold dinner and a walk without needing another transfer.Evenings are one of Aix's strengths: plazas, food, markets, and compact city rhythm still work after a rail-led day.Evenings become highly base-dependent and seasonal, and a weak base can turn dinner into another transport problem.Choose the overnight base before choosing the sightseeing list.

 What fallback exists when a day breaks?The fallback is strong: swap museums, neighborhoods, shopping, parks, food, or a slower day without damaging the trip.The fallback exists only if the base has enough town life and the route was not built around one fragile excursion.The fallback is decent when Aix itself is valued, because markets, cafes, museums, and Sainte-Victoire context can carry a day.The fallback is thin without a car; missed transfers or poor weather can disconnect the villages, caves, and river logic.No-car plans need a good bad-weather and missed-transfer answer, not just a best-case route.